Learning-and-Intelligent-Systems/predicators/README.md

 This codebase implements a framework for *bilevel planning with learned neuro-symbolic relational abstractions*.
 Several features are concurrently under active development. **Please contact <tslvr@mit.edu> and <ronuchit@mit.edu> before attempting to use it for your own research.**

-Initially, this codebase provided a concrete implementation of Neuro-Symbolic Relational Transition Models (NSRTs), as described in [this paper](https://arxiv.org/abs/2105.14074).
+Initially, this codebase provided a concrete implementation of Neuro-Symbolic Relational Transition Models (NSRTs), as described in [this paper](https://arxiv.org/abs/2203.09634) and [this paper](https://arxiv.org/abs/2105.14074).
 Now, the scope extends beyond that paper's.
 In particular, this codebase aims to ultimately provide an integrated system for learning the ingredients of search-then-sample bilevel planning with learned abstractions.
 That includes: options, predicates, operators, and samplers.

 ### Code Structure